 Here’s what you need to know:

-Before we can answer questions about how Delta-8-THC is extracted, we need to discuss where Delta-8 actually comes from:
+Before we can answer questions about Delta-8-THC extraction, we need to discuss where Delta-8 actually comes from:

 Delta-8-THC is a degraded version of Delta-9 that’s created when oxidation happens.
 This may be the reason that Delta-8 is thought to be less potent than Delta-9, and the reason that it doesn’t degrade quickly when exposed to air, giving it a long shelf life.

 Since Delta-8 is a product of Delta-9 degradation, it’s safe to assume that it’s available only in low quantities, especially in legal hemp material (which must contain less than 0.3% Delta-9-THC by law).
 In fact, Delta-8 is usually found in quantities lower than 1%.

 Originally, this posed an issue for the researchers who discovered Delta-8-THC, especially after cannabis was made illegal in 1970.

 That is until one prominent cannabinoid researcher, Raphael Mechoulam, discovered that Delta-8-THC existed as a CBD isomer, meaning the CBD molecule could be rearranged to create Delta-8-THC.
 Mechoulam filed for a patent in the early 2000’s that detailed a method for converting CBD into Delta-8-THC.

 Delta-8-THC extraction relies on this "isomerization process," but what does that mean?